 Fortunately, injured workers have multiple legal options for recovering compensation after a workplace accident.
 Although workers’ compensation is perhaps the most familiar option, you may have one or more additional claims.

 At the Whitley Law Firm, our attorneys explore all of your options for recovery after a workplace accident.
-Contact a work injury lawyer in Raleigh, Kinston, or New Bern today for a free case review.
+Contact a workers compensation lawyer in Raleigh, Kinston, or New Bern today for a free case review.

 What Is the Difference Between Workers’ Comp and Personal Injury Claims?